bigfix/developer.bigfix.com/site/pages/get-started/next-step.md

 customize your BigFix environment and how, a quick description of the proprietary languages and APIs that you can use, the list of authorizations needed to manage your custom content and the guidelines to follow.

-You might already thinking about what you'd like to implement or customize in your BigFix environmnet.
+You might already be thinking about what you'd like to implement or customize in your BigFix environmnet.

 Well, it's time for you to move to the next sections of this web site and experience yourself!